EMT-Paramedic Additional Information

 Admission to the College

-A prospective student seeking admission to Jackson State Community College for the first time will be required to have on file, in the Office of Admissions and Records, the following items:
+A prospective student seeking admission to Jackson State Community College for the first time will be required to have on file in the Admissions and Records Office, the following items:

 EMT Estimated Costs